 Terpenes are chemical compounds found in many plants, not just cannabis, that help determine their smell and flavor.
 There are more than 200 known terpenes, but about eight are considered to be the most common: Limonene, Humulene, Alpha-Pinene, Beta Caryophyllene, Myrcene, Linalool, Pinene, and Terpinolene.
 While terpenes can be an incredibly helpful indicator of what kind of high you will get from a strain, listing these chemical compounds isn’t yet required in most states with legal medicinal and recreational cannabis.

 Cannabinoids are a second indicator of how a strain will make you feel and most states require their listing on product labels.
 So what are cannabinoids?
 These are chemical compounds in the cannabis plant.
 There can be hundreds of them in just one strain, but the two most popular right now are THC and CBD.
 Cannabinoids such as CBG, CBN, THC-V, and THCA are becoming more well known, but you won’t see them listed on as many products yet.

 Raber said looking at how much CBD vs. THC is in a product is a better indicator for how it will make you feel than Indica vs. Sativa.
 THC-dominant strains can have more psychoactive effects.
 CBD-dominant strains are said to provide pain and anxiety relief in a more clear-headed manner.
 A strain that is evenly balanced between THC and CBD will carry some of both effects.
+Knowing what type of high you desire is a big help in learning how to buy cannabis.
 To figure out what works best for you, Raber recommends experimenting.